TyreeBlakeBailey/Eng88_cybercourse/What is DevOps/AWS.md

 ## Security Group

-    A security group acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic
+    A security group acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic.

 ### *References*